jgoerzen/vintage-computing/README.md

 images](https://github.com/jgoerzen/docker-debian-base), so you could also configure SSH or other access to the system if you so desire.

+Within the Docker image, at any shell prompt, just run `vint` as in the examples below.

 The Docker image intentionally leaves build files and downloads sitting around; these are important for posterity and the files that go into this system are somewhat rare.
 They often contain